convexset/meteor-three-way/README.md

     },

     // Helper functions that may be used as input for display-type bindings
-    // Order of search: helpers first, then data
+    // Order of search: three-way helpers, then template helpers, then data
     // Called with this bound to template instance
     // (be aware that arrow functions are lexically scoped)
     helpers: {